hayryne/ties481/README.md

 The project files are located in surgery/src/main/org/javasim/surgery

-The simulation will begin my running Main.Java file as a Java Application.
+The simulation will begin by running Main.Java file as a Java Application.